GatorEducator/cellveyor/README.md

 ## 🔽 Installation

-Follow these steps to install the cellveyor program:
+Follow these steps to install the Cellveyor program:
 1. Copy the ssh key of the repo
 2. ```Git clone``` the repository onto your personal computer
     - ```git clone (ssh key)```